needle-mirror/com.unity.entities/Documentation~/iterating-data-ijobentity.md

 You can use [`IJobEntity`](xref:Unity.Entities.IJobEntity) to iterate across `ComponentData` when you have a data transformation that you want to use in multiple systems, with different invocations.
 It creates an [`IJobChunk`](xref:Unity.Entities.IJobChunk) job, so you only have to consider what data you want to transform.

+Note that `IJobEntity` works identically with SystemBase and ISystem.

 ## Create an IJobEntity job

 To create an `IJobEntity` job, write a struct that uses the `IJobEntity` interface, and implement your own custom `Execute` method.